 Cheating can be manifested in many forms, including:

-- using materials such as calculators, notes, handheld devices, or books during an exam without permission
+- using materials such as calculators, notes, or books during an exam without permission;

 Fabrication is the use of invented information or the falsification of research or other findings.
 Examples include:

-- citing information not taken from the source indicated
+- citation of information not taken from the source indicated;

-- submitting work done by another, in part or in whole, as one’s own (including materials from a website)
+- submitting work done by another person, in part or in whole, as one’s own (including materials from a website).

 Plagiarism is the submission or inclusion of someone else’s words, drawings, ideas, or data (including that from a website) as one’s own work without giving credit to the source.
-When sources are used in a paper or drawing, acknowledgement of the original author or source must be made through appropriate references (footnotes, endnotes) or if directly quoted, quotation marks or indentations must be used.
+When sources are used in a paper or drawing, acknowledgment of the original author or source must be made through appropriate references (footnotes, endnotes) or if directly quoted, quotation marks or indentations must be used.
 Even if another person’s idea, opinion, or theory is paraphrased into your own words, you can be accused of plagiarism.
 The same holds true for drawings.
 Only when information is common knowledge may a fact or statistic be used without giving credit.
-Plagiarism also includes the unacknowledged use of materials prepared by another person or agency engaged in the selling of papers or other academic materials.
+Plagiarism also prepared by another person or agency engaged in the selling of papers or other academic materials.

 Academic misconduct is the violation of Institute academic policies or infringement on the rights of others to receive an education.
 Examples include: